guiopen/floripa-weather/README.md

 2 - Download this repository, open the file **floripa_weather_api.py** and put your api key in the **api_key** variable, replacing the field **'INSERT YOUR API KEY HERE'**.
 You can get your key from: https://rapidapi.com/KirylBokiy/api/openweather43/

-3 - Execute the file '**floripa_weather_api.py**' with the command 'python3 floripa_weather_api.py', this will run the the website on your local machine.
+3 - Execute the file '**floripa_weather_api.py**' with the command 'python3 floripa_weather_api.py', this will run the website on your local machine.

 4 - To access the website, open your browser and enter this address on the search bar: **http://127.0.0.1:5000**